JAMES HILLIER

-James Hillier has had a love affair with the Isle of Man TT Races since the late 1990’s when he first attended the races on the pillion of his Dad’s motorbike.
+James Hillier’s love affair with the Isle of Man TT can be traced back to the late 1990’s when he attended the races on the pillion of his Dad’s motorbike.
 From that moment, he knew he wanted to race on the Mountain Course and win a TT, something he’s gone on to achieve.
+Indeed, he has all the attributes to be successful at the TT and for a decade now he’s been one of the best riders to be so.

-With all the attributes to be successful at the TT, Hillier has been one of the best riders for over a decade now.
-After coming to the fore in the Virgin Mobile Yamaha R6 Cup, James quickly moved up to the British Supersport Championship and this was the class in which he first tackled the TT in 2008.
+After coming to the fore in the Virgin Mobile Yamaha R6 Cup, Hillier quickly moved up to the British Supersport Championship and this was the class in which he tackled the TT for the first time in 2008.
 Former British 250cc Champion Jamie Robinson was the big-name newcomer that year and although he excelled with two top twenty finishes, Hillier finished one place ahead of him in each race to leave with the Newcomers Trophy.

-Having contested every year since, Hillier has been unbelievably consistent and an incredibly fast and smooth rider wherever you witness him out on the course.
-His performance is a testament to his skills in managing and racing a motorbike and the preparation and dedication of the Bournemouth Kawasaki team for whom he rode between 2009 and 2019.
+He’s been coming to the TT ever since and as well as being incredibly fast and incredibly smooth out wherever you witness him on the course, he’s also been unbelievably consistent, testament to his skills in managing and racing a motorbike and the preparation and dedication of the Bournemouth Kawasaki team for whom he rode between 2009 and 2019.

-Pete Extance’s family-run team and Hillier’s own values were a winning combination and in the 58 TT starts they had together, they finished a remarkable 54.
+The combination of Pete Extance’s family-run team and Hillier’s own values was perfect and in the 58 TT starts they had together, they finished a remarkable 54.
 Those finishes included victory in the 2013 Lightweight race and 13 other podiums - which could quite easily have been more given his eight fourth place finishes - with Hillier standing on the rostrum in every other solo class.

-His Supersport form, of late, has been superb and he’s been closer to victory here than in any other class but it’s Superbike success he craves for.The burning desire to try his hand on other machinery was the deciding factor in Hilliers’ shock move to the Rich Energy OMG Racing team in 2019.
+His Supersport form, of late, has been superb and he’s been closer to victory here than in any other class but it’s Superbike success he craves for and a burning desire to try his hand on other machinery was the deciding factor in a shock move in the winter of 2019 to the Rich Energy OMG Racing team.

-Initially set to campaign BMW machinery, the team ultimately settled on Yamahas for 2022 and although James took sixth and seventh in the RST Superbike and Milwaukee Senior TT Races, both team and rider expected more.
-Performance began to align with expectations in 2023, when Hillier took three top six finishes on the big bike and, more tellingly, upped his pace to 132.703mph to not only set a career best but also become the fastest rider on a Yamaha around the Mountain Course.
+Initially set to campaign BMW machinery, the team ultimately settled on Yamahas for 2022 and although sixth and seventh was taken in the Superbike and Senior races, both team and rider expected more.
+They achieved that though in 2023 when he took three top six finishes on the big bike but, more telling, upped his pace to 132.703mph to not only set a career best but also become the fastest rider on a Yamaha around the Mountain Course.

-Hillier also showed his versatility at the beginning of 2023 when he competed in and completed the Paris-Dakar rally event, the first ever TT competitor to do so.
+Hillier’s also showed his versatility in both 2023 and 2025 when he competed in and completed the off-road Dakar rally event.

 DATA TABLE